natacast/topology_notes/_sources/day1.rst.txt

 Filter definition and algebraic structure
 ************************

-In this chapter, we will define filters.
-Their basic propositions will be proved by the common way and by Lean.
+We will start defining filters and then the basic filter propositions will be proved by the common way and by Lean.
-The final aim is to define an algebraic structure with filters, defining two operations.
+The final aim of this chapter is to define an algebraic structure with filters, defining two operations.

 Filter definition
 ==================